Colombia at a Glance

-Historically an agricultural country, the primary sector remains one of the main pillars of the Colombian economy even today, with a GDP contribution of just below 7%.
-The country is among the top producers of coffee, flowers (where it only trails the Netherlands in terms of export figures), cocoa, oilseed, bananas, and sugar cane, among others.
-It should be noted that while obviously not part of the official economic output of the country, coca cultivation and everything that comes with it have shaped the culture and economy of the country (and its neighbors to some regard) in profound ways.
+Historically an agricultural country, the primary sector remains one of the main pillars of the Colombian economy, contributing just below 7% to the GDP.
+The country is among the top producers of coffee, flowers (second only to the Netherlands’ exports), cocoa, oilseed, bananas, and sugar cane, among others.

-In the services sector, the main players are similar to what one might expect from an industrialized country: IT and finances are dominant in this area.
-However, due to the change in global perception in the past 20 years, tourism has also seen an upswing.
-Bogotá and Medellín are the two spearheading cities in the tertiary sector and in fact for the economy as a whole.
+In the service sector, IT and finance dominate.
+However, the country’s improved reputation has also led to a rise in tourism which contributed 5.9% of the country’s total GDP in 2014.
+Bogotá and Medellín are the two cities leading the way both in the tertiary sector and the economy as a whole.
 We have taken a closer look at the two metropolises in our article on moving to Colombia.

-As positive a development as Colombia has seen in the past years and decades, there still remains many an issue to be tackled in order to maintain positive economic performance:
+Despite positive developments, many issues remain to be tackled in order to maintain positive economic performance:

 - In many sectors and areas, working conditions and the influence of labor organizations leave much to be desired causing the ITUC to name it one of the “worst countries in the world to work in”.

-- Closely related to the problems of the informal sector and unemployment are the shocking dimensions of income inequality in Colombia.
-It is estimated that a staggering third of the population lives below the poverty line.
+- As a result of the informal sector and unemployment, income inequality is stark; it is estimated that a staggering third of the population lives below the poverty line.